CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_aws/module1-2/module1-2.md

 ![image1.4.6](images/image1.4.6.png)

-> NeuralSeek is now set up with a KnowledgeBase, in this case: **Elastic AppSearch**, and ready to seek.
+> NeuralSeek is now set up with a KnowledgeBase, in this case: **Kendra Index**, and ready to seek.